In the Rehabilitation, Reintegration & Recovery space

 There are various types of free Borderline Personality Disorder tests available online which are research-backed and are easy to use.
 These tests can help identify the primary stage of BPD.
 Though this type of test is good for self-analysis, it is strongly recommended that in case you are looking for a proper diagnosis and treatment, seek out professional medical help.
 You can book an appointment for free at Cadabams to get the best borderline personality disorder treatment in India.

 Psychological and medical treatment can help manage symptoms of Borderline Personality Disorder.
-With prolonged treatment people with BPD often overcome their symptoms and recover.
+With prolonged treatment and becoming a part of borderline personality disorder treatment centres people with BPD often overcome their symptoms and recover.
 Borderline Personality Disorder help and treatment includes –

 Dialectical Behaviour Therapy (DBT) – This is a form of therapy for borderline personality disorder that uses mindfulness which aids in being aware of and attentive to the current situations and moods.
 It teaches ways to reduce self-destructive behaviours, managing and controlling intense emotions, and improves relationships.